-IFRS 13 - Fair Value Measurement establishes a single source of guidance for fair value measurements for financial reporting purposes and also requires enhanced disclosures in both annual and interim financial statements.
+IFRS 13, Fair Value Measurement, establishes a single source of guidance for fair value measurements for financial reporting purposes and also requires enhanced disclosures in both annual and interim financial statements.
 The standard is effective for annual periods beginning on or after January 1, 2013.

-The Company plans to adopt these new standards and is assessing the impact of these new standards on its results of operations and financial position.
+The Company plans to adopt these new standards when they become effective and is assessing the impact of these new standards on its results of operations and financial position.